pghvlaans/sbotools/README.md

 ## Why a Fork?

 The previous **sbotools** repository had gone without commits for a number of years.
 During this time, the default URL for release Slackware beyond 14.2 became unusable, and building compat32 and 32-bit packages on multilib systems stopped working for nearly all SBo SlackBuilds.
-Both of these issues have been fixed in **sbotools-3.x**.
+Both of these issues have been fixed.

 Nonetheless, this repository was originally a simple fork adding a feature: Saving previously-used build options to be shown to the user when installing a SlackBuild again.
 In that spirit, the main focus of this fork of **sbotools** has been to implement new functionality, some of which was originally planned by Andreas Guldstrand.

 ## What's New, Compared to Version 2.7?
-**sbotools-3.x** is Slackware 15.0-compatible.
+**sbotools** is Slackware 15.0-compatible.
 While [ChangeLog](/sbotools/ChangeLog/) has a more complete list of changes, here are some of the highlights:

 * Blacklist and request optional dependencies with `sbotools.hints` and/or `sbohints`
 * Use a customizable git branch to clone the local repository